 White-Breasted Nuthatch: The Upside-Down Bird

-The white-breasted nuthatch is adept at clambering up, down or around the trunks and limbs of trees.
-Attract a pair that stay year-round.
+The white-breasted nuthatch is adept at clambering up, down or around tree trunks.
+Learn what they look like and what their call sounds like.

 White-breasted nuthatchCourtesy Walker Catlett